-Transportation from the American and African continents was carried out as it is still done today, in cargo ships.
+Typical ship merchantman Packed into jute bags of 60 kg net and subject to sanitary certification prior to shipment.
+Transportation from the American and African continents was carried out as it is still done today, in cargo ships and containers.

-copy In Metropolitan France, a customs decision of 1942 specifies that postal shipments of food are "subject to payment of duties and taxes normally payable".
-Postal customs label serie E130 (Madagscar-1949): simply comprising tax figures materializing the customs clearance tax for 2kg cacao chocolate Marnet export shipping cacao Only correctly dried beans are shipped from tropical areas, to their invariably much colder destinations to become delicious chocolate.
+In Metropolitan France, a customs decision of 1942 specifies that postal shipments of food are "subject to payment of duties and taxes normally payable".
+Postal customs label serie E130 (Madagscar-1949): simply comprising tax figures materializing the customs clearance tax for 2kg cacao shipping cacao